 Step Three: Wear a Lab Coat and Tie

 After putting on your slacks, you’ll want to put on a lab coat over the shirt with the tie in it (or tuck if not needed).
-This is important because this will help cover up any mistakes made while dressing like a female doctor!
+This is important because this will help cover up any mistakes made while dressing.
 Now you’re ready to head into the office!

 Step Four: Wear Knee-high socks

-After you put on your lab coat, it’s time to start dressing like a female doctor with the right type of socks.
+After you put on your lab coat, it’s time to look for the right type of socks.
 To do this, make sure to wear knee-highs in black or dark blue and not white because those would be more for nurses and other professionals who deal with patients directly.

-After pairing some good socks, the next thing you want to wear is shoes!
-When looking for shoes there are lots of brands and type you can choose from.
+After pairing some good socks, the next thing you want to choose are shoes.
+When looking for shoes, there are lots of brands and type you can choose from.
 You can go with black, brown, or any other type that looks good on your feet.
 However, you can also check the best shoes for female doctors to match your own comfort.
 Now’s the time to polish them up and make sure they look great before heading into work.

 Step Six: Put on a stethoscope

-Put on a stethoscope.
-This is one of the most important pieces and will make you look like an actual doctor!
-You can go with any type that looks good on your neck.
+Put on your stethoscope.
+This is one of the most important pieces for a doctor!
+Be sure to choose a good quality stethoscope.
 Now’s the time to polish it up and make sure it looks great before heading into work.

 Step Seven: Put Your Hair Up in a Bun

-If you’re like me, you’ll be wearing your hair down.
-This can quickly get messy and cause a lot of trouble for the female doctor!
+If you’re like me, you often wear your hair down.
+This can quickly get messy and cause a lot of trouble for the female doctor.
 The best way to avoid this is by putting it up in a bun.
 You don’t want anything out of place when working with patients!

 Step Eight: Add Some Accessories

-Now it’s time for accessories like watches and jewelry!
-This is the last step to becoming a doctor.
+You can add some great accessories like watches and jewelry.
 You can wear any accessories that you want, but I usually keep it simple and add some earrings or a necklace.

 Step Nine: Check Yourself Out in the Mirror

 It’s time for a final check!
 Look at yourself and see if any pieces need to be fixed.
 If there is, now is your chance before heading out of the house or office (depending on where you work!).
-That way, when people look at you, they will notice that you are a female doctor!
-It’s important to look professional and clean when working as a female doctor.
-You want people to take you seriously!
+It’s important to look professional and clean when working as a female doctor – you want people to take you seriously.

 Step Ten: Put On Your Professional Smile

 This is a very basic but important step to becoming a doctor.
 You can wear any accessories that you want, but I usually keep it simple and add some earrings or a necklace.
 The final thing to do is put on your professional smile!
-Be confident in yourself when wearing this outfit because first impressions are everything for female doctors.
+Be confident in yourself when wearing this outfit because first impressions are important.